dqops/dqo/docs/client/index.md

 ### **Get table data quality status**

-The following example, shows how to read the most recent results of executed data quality checks on the table and return the current table's data quality status - the number of failed data quality checks if the table has active data quality issues.
+Read the most recent results of executed data quality checks on the table and return the current table&#x27;s data quality status - the number of failed data quality checks if the table has active data quality issues.
 Also returns the names of data quality checks that did not pass most recently.
 This operation verifies only the status of the most recently executed data quality checks.
 Previous data quality issues are not counted.

 ```python
 from dqops import client